AICD Indigenize Project

 In my painting the scales hold traditional baskets of two different tribal regions symbolizing the seeking of truth, balance and harmony with all peoples and all living things.
 Since ancient times our indigenous peoples of California had a peaceful relationship with the natural world and when there was conflict or problems between people they tried to resolve these through peaceful means.
 The woman wears a head piece that represents a blindfold that helps her to find truth within her heart as she connects with and asks for guidance from the spiritual world rather than be pulled in different directions by the influences of the society and the material world around her.
 The blindfolds also hides her individual identity, because she sees herself as part of a larger community that she holds up higher than herself the weapon she holds in her hand represents her willingness to fight for the truth and justice for her people.
 But she always tries to find a peaceful solution first.

-Murals & Artworks
+Murals & Art Activations

 We are working with local Indigenous artists to develop a multi part art activation project in the Cultural District and throughout San Francisco focused on honoring California Indians and the diverse American Indian and Indigenous communities of the SF Bay Area.